 Who we are

-There are many, many efforts to improve dialogue across differences and improve civic collaboration.
-In the grand spectrum of all activities that contribute to good public policy, we know our place.
+There are many efforts to improve dialogue across differences and improve civic collaboration.
+In the grand spectrum of all type activities that help us get along with each other, we know our place.
 We have our niche.
-We help people understand each other’s political views.
+We help people understand each other across differences.

 At a Make Shift Coffee House you actually have conversations with people who think differently than you.
 This lays the foundation for more conversations and for actually working together on specific issues.